Ealizomor/Diabetes-Hospital-Readmissions/README.md

 <img width="801" height="388" alt="image" src="https://github.com/user-attachments/assets/a9a23173-af12-4c72-b7e3-4918a161d0bc" />

-Advanced Models
+- ## Advanced Models
-Random Forest
+  - Random Forest
-Decision Tree
+  - Decision Tree
-Gradient Boosting / XGBoost
+  - Ensemble Modeling
-LightGBM (Final Model)
+  - ## LightGBM (Final Model)

+ - ## Why These Models?
+   Random Forest - Improved upon Decision Trees by combining multiple trees to reduce overfitting and improve generalization.
+It is effective for structured data and can capture more complex patterns than a single tree.

+   Ensemble Modeling (Boosting) - Improved performance by focusing on errors from previous models, making them well-suited for difficult problems like imbalanced classification.

+   LightGBM - Achieved approximately 64–65% recall, significantly improving the model’s ability to detect high-risk patients compared to the baseline.